CIS565-Fall-2013/Project3-Simulation/README.md

       return accumulatedForce

 The most important part is to remember to sync the threads, once after loading a tile into shared memory and once after the current tile has been utilized by all the threads in the block.
+It is much faster to access data from shared memory than global memory, and since every thread walks down sequentially on a tile, we end up getting better performance.

 PART 2: Your CUDA Simulation